broadinstitute/pooled-cell-painting-profiling-recipe/README.md

 Cell calling is the procedure that assigns a specific CRISPR barcode to an individual single cell.
 Because the experiment is "pooled", there are thousands of CRISPR barcodes present in a single well.

-These measurements for both data ingredients are currently made by CellProfiler software (customized Pooled Cell Painting plugins).
+These measurements for both data ingredients are currently made by CellProfiler software (using customized Pooled Cell Painting plugins).

 ## Recipe Steps